 The University of Oslo aims to enhance the quality of research, education and innovation through long-term strategic partnerships with world-leading universities and active participation in international university networks.

-International networks are vital arenas for creating value-added collaborations between universities and for informing policy-makers on key issues of funding, capacity, opportunity and policy development in higher education, research and innovation.The University of Oslo participates actively in a number of networks, with a particular focus on Nordic and European university cooperation:
+International networks are vital arenas for creating value to collaborations between universities and for informing policy-makers on key issues such as funding, capacity, opportunity and policy development.The University of Oslo participates actively in a number of networks, with a particular focus on Nordic and European university cooperation:

-UNICA is an institutional network of 46 universities from 35 capital cities of Europe, combining over 150,000 staff and 1,800,000 students.
-UNICA provides a forum for its Members to reflect on the latest developments and demands of strategic change in university research, education and administration.
+UNICA is an institutional network of over 50 universities from capital cities of Europe.
+UNICA provides a forum for discussions about strategic change in university research, education and administration.

-NUAS is a member-driven collaborative organization established in 1976.
-NUAS’ membership base includes 65 universities and university colleges.
-NUAS has 14 interest groups that focus on specific administrative disciplines, with a total of 125 active members.
+NUAS is a member-driven collaborative organization established in 1976, and has interest groups that focus on specific administrative disciplines.

 UiO has established a strong presence abroad through participation in a number of university centres.
 The centres are important hubs for cooperation in education and research with the host country, and often also important arenas for Nordic collaboration.